 - The pastor must “go” no matter the means – fair or foul.

-- Above all, the Church process must be seen by one and all to be just and officials helpful to the pastor in question, even if it seldom is.
+- Above all, the church process must be seen by one and all to be just and officials helpful to the pastor in question, even if it seldom is.

 The person’s innocence or guilt, the person’s theology, personality, sex life, leadership style, cultural baggage, or view of scripture, is not at issue with us.
 We reject the “blame the victim” assumption, that a person “brought the conflict upon themselves.
-(Therefore deserves the pain)”.
+(Therefore deserving the pain)”.

 Neither do we accept the argument that the person has a history of “trouble”, or that the pastor should have seen the conflict coming and moved.
 Nor the rationalization that the minister is abusing the congregation and so deserves the conflict.
 Experience has shown us that these politically correct remarks are just excuses for not helping a colleague in need.

 All conflicts are different yet the same.
 While the conflict may be different it is still the minister who gets hurt.
 In this very important way they are the same.
-If we say our particular conflict was different, then that becomes the loop hole we use when searching for a reason not to support a colleague we may feel uncomfortable being identified with in years to come.
+If we say our particular conflict was different, then that becomes the loophole we use when searching for a reason not to support a colleague we may feel uncomfortable being identified with in years to come.